 I love this story!
 My favorite line is "his voice carried the love he felt for the Lord."
 I have always longed for this kind of devotion.
 Just reading this makes my heart melt, my eyes moisten.
 I am so blessed to be on the Siddha Yoga path, which is a path of devotion, a path to the heart.

-Thank you so much for providing these tools, these beautiful ways to remember what we have, and why we are here.
+I am grateful for these tools, these beautiful ways to remember what we have, and why we are here.

 Vienna, Austria